-The NV-EC1701 transceiver supports full PoE, PoE+, or High-Power cameras, as well as non-powered legacy devices.
+The NV-EC1701U transceiver supports full PoE, PoE+, and High Power cameras, as well as non-powered legacy devices.

 Unlike conventional PoE, voltage-drop and load current must be confirmed by the installer.
-See "High Power Extended Distance Considerations" on page 7.
+See "High Power Extended Distance Considerations" on page 6 and use the IP Distance Calculator at www.nvt.com.

 NVT's Class 2 current limiting ensures safety of the installation during fault conditions, while delivering higher power (up to 90 watts) with more efficient allocation amongst loads.
-Up to two 60 watt power supplies may be used within a network group.
-For safety, never exceed 120 watts, total.
+Up to two power supplies may be used within a network group.